Adult males can jump eight feet vertically

 - Herd or solitary

 - 40 mph

 - 10-15 years in the wild, 20 years in captivity

 - 2 months

-The elk or wapiti is one of the largest land-dwelling animals in North America, Central, and East Asia, where it lives in mountain meadows, forests, and forest edges.
+The elk, or wapiti, is one of the largest land-dwelling animals in North America, Central Asia, and East Asia, where it lives in mountain meadows, forests, and forest edges.

 - The male bugling sound is made from simultaneously roaring and whistling, as evidenced by their moving both their lips and their nostrils.

 - Elk consume an average of 9.1kg (20lbs) of vegetation every day.